 What to Expect at Your First Session

-The first session is typically an evaluation where a counselor will ask each parent questions pertaining to the divorce, their children, and their hopes and expectations for the future.
+The first session is typically an evaluation where a counselor will ask each parent questions about the divorce, their children, and their hopes and expectations for the future.
 They may ask about the couple’s relationship, reasons for divorcing, and typical approaches to parenting.
 This helps give the counselor an idea of the family dynamics and what would be most helpful to focus on.

-Is Co-parenting Counseling Effective?
+Is Co-Parenting Counseling Effective?

-Here are four benefits of co-parenting counseling:
+Below are possible benefits of co-parenting counseling:

 - Enhanced parental well-being2